google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/the_evolution_of_hangeul_type_design/content.md

 </figure>

-From the late 2000s, the trend of retro type kicked in, and took over the movie posters and book covers instead of handwritten type.
+From the late 2000s, the trend of retro type kicked in, and took over movie posters and book covers instead of handwritten type.
 Retro type could be said to be something that feels old but stylish, nostalgic but new, rough but also executed gently.
-Retro typefaces give a familiar and friendly atmosphere, and these fonts were used in various settings, from restaurants to pickets.
+Retro typefaces offer a familiar and friendly feel, and these fonts were used in various settings, from restaurants to pickets.

 <figure>